-The designated investigator shall work with the Title IX Coordinator to assess the scope of the investigation, who needs to be interviewed and what records or evidence may be relevant to the investigation.
-The responsibility as the investigator for complaints of Title IX sexual harassment shall generally be designated to the School Principal.
-The investigation stage shall be concluded within twenty (20) school days.
+The designated investigator, if other than the Title IX Coordinator, shall work with the Title IX Coordinator to assess the scope of the investigation, who needs to be interviewed and what records or evidence may be relevant to the investigation.
+The investigation stage shall be concluded within thirty (30) school days.